richzw/CodeHome/JavaScript/Promise1.md

 JavaScript is functional programming language???
 -	function are first-class values

-The feature of functional programming
+The feature of _functional programming_
 -	immutable data
 -	preference for recursion over looping
 -	algebraic type system
 -	avoidance of side effect
--	programming with value, everything is value.
+-	programming with **value**, everything is value.
 This is core

 Nodejs asynchronous through callback.